brotatotes/bht-automation/bht gen 1/Matthew/Chapter 24/Matthew 24 33 bht.md

 # Matthew 24:33 Commentary Help Text

 ## BHT:
-Addressed to the disciples, as representing all Christians, this verse speaks of the coming of Christ and the signs that accompany it.
-It reassures believers that they may not personally witness the fulfillment of these prophecies, but they should be aware that Christ's arrival is imminent.
-These signs serve as a reminder that the redemption and deliverance of God's people is at hand, bringing an end to their sorrows, afflictions, and persecutions.
-Ultimately, the verse promises that the Lord will be the everlasting light for His people, bringing an end to darkness and ushering in eternal joy.
+Addressed to the disciples as representatives of all Christians, this verse contains signs that indicate the impending destruction of Jerusalem.
+These signs serve as a reminder that calamities and desolations on the Jews are evidence of the son of man's arrival, displaying power and glory.
+Notably, the verse does not imply personal witness to these events, but rather a message of imminent deliverance from persecutions, with the promise of everlasting redemption and the establishment of the eternal kingdom.
+The coming of Christ signifies the end of sorrows, afflictions, and darkness, and the arrival of eternal light for his people.

 ## Choicest Commentary Quotes:
+### Albert Barnes:
+1. "When you see what I have predicted the 'signs' around Jerusalem - then know that its destruction is at hand."
+2. "Your deliverance from the dangers that threaten the city approaches, and the kingdom of God will be set up in the earth."
+3. "Your everlasting redemption from sin and death will come at the day of judgment, and his eternal kingdom will be established in the heavens."

 ### Philip Schaff:
 1. "Addressed to the disciples, as representing all Christians."
 2. "It does not mean that they should live to see what He had predicted."